Manche

 far away, there is an excellent zoo at Champrepus.

-down are steep and not suitable for disabled people.
+the steps down are steep and not suitable for disabled people.

 For a different, energetic

 outing, try the velorail at Cindé sur Vire.
-You can pedal along the former
+You can pedal along the former railway

-railway line in a special carriage!
+line in a special carriage!

 If you have children, apart

-from the beaches and usual attractions, some places especially good
+from the beaches and usual attractions, some places especially good are:

 The Enchanted